jayzhou125/CS-1660-Data-Science-Toolbox/README.md

 I've also tried to setup another vnc node just to show the show the namenode.
 But I was having trouble to have the gui connect to the namenode.
 So the click just give a gui showing the terminal from the novnc container.

-To run a actual hadoop wordcount, you would have to uncomment line# ... in the `docker-compose.yml`.
+To run a actual hadoop wordcount, you just comment out my custom image on line#71 uncomment line#69 in the `docker-compose.yml`.
 You still need to run `docker exec -it namenode bash` to access the namenode.
 Hadoop itself works fine.
 You can access [localhost:9870](http://127.0.0.1:9870) to see details about each node.

 **For sonarqube:** I just have the server set up.

 ## Reference and credit links:
+Please see the word file named: CS1660 final project for more details.